-Trieste is a true jewel that is sadly left off of so many travelers' Italy to-do lists, but if you're intent on seeing the beautiful variety of Italy, it's a great place to start.
-Then it's off to the dreamy cityscape of Venice, where cars and scooters are replaced by boats and you get lost in the winding streets.
+Trieste is a true jewel that is sadly left off of so many travelers' Italy itineraries.
+If you’re intent on seeing the beautiful variety that Italy has to offer, Trieste is a great place to start, and from there you can move onto dreamy Venice, where you can get lost in the city’s winding streets.

 Frequent Trains from Venice Santa Lucia to Trieste Centrale

 There are numerous trains per day from Trieste Centrale to Venezia Santa Lucia.
-Most of them are direct trains, on the Regionale line; the rest are direct from Trieste Centrale to Venezia Mestre (Venice's mainland train station) via the Frecciabianca, which means that once you arrive in Venice you'll have to take a local train from Venezia Mestre to Venezia Santa Lucia.
-There are 180 trains per day between these two stations and takes about 10 minutes, so it's pretty easy to make this connection!
+Most of them are direct trains, on the Regionale line.
+The other train options are direct from Trieste Centrale to Venezia Mestre (Venice's mainland train station) via the Frecciabianca, which means that once you arrive in Venice you'll have to take a local train from Venezia Mestre to Venezia Santa Lucia.
+There are 180 trains per day between Mestre and Santa Lucia, and the trip takes about 10 minutes, so it's pretty easy to make this connection!

-Because the Frecciabiana trains from Trieste Centrale to Venice Mestre are so fast, both the direct train to Venice Santa Lucia and the two-train itinerary take the same amount of time, clocking in at 2 hours 5 minutes.
+Because the Frecciabianca trains from Trieste Centrale to Venice Mestre are so fast, both the direct train to Venice Santa Lucia and the two-train itinerary take the same amount of time, clocking in at 2 hours and 5 minutes.
 The train cost can range from $12.50-$18.